pyyupsk/geothai-website/CODE_OF_CONDUCT.md

 ## Contact

-If you have any questions or need further clarification on this Code of Conduct, please reach out to us at [pyyupsk@proton.me](mailto:pyyupsk@proton.me).
+If you have any questions or need further clarification on this Code of Conduct, please reach out to us at [contact@fasu.dev](mailto:contact@fasu.dev).

 Thank you for helping us maintain a welcoming and respectful community at GeoThai. 🌟